J&K: Amarnath pilgrims and tourists advised to cut short stay amid threats of terrorism

 “The searches are still going on,” he added.
 “The Pakistan Army is desperate to disrupt peace.
 This will not be allowed to happen.
 No one can be allowed to disrupt the peace.”

-The press conference came in the background of growing uneasiness in the Valley over increased deployment of troops.
+The press conference and the government advisory came in the background of growing uneasiness in the Valley over increased deployment of troops.
+Former chief minister and National Conference leader Omar Abdullah called it an “unprecedented order”.
+“Although this unprecedented order would seem to suggest a genuine fear of a massive terror strike directed at Amarnath ji yatris or/and tourists this will do nothing to dampen the sense of fear and foreboding that prevails in the valley at the moment,” he added.

 Earlier in the week, the state police had ordered five zonal superintendents of police in Srinagar to submit details of mosques in areas under their jurisdiction.
 The orders had fuelled speculations in the Valley about the possibility of a prolonged law-and-order problem in Kashmir.
 On Tuesday, Governor Satya Pal Malik asked people not to pay heed to rumours about the government attempting to do away with the special status of the state, saying “everything is normal”.

 Earlier on Friday, the Union Ministry of Home Affairs said the decision to deploy extra paramilitary personnel in the state was based on the security situation in the Valley and requirements of rotation.